Musical temperament: Acoustic physics

 When a musical instrument with harmonic overtones is played, the ear hears a composite waveform that includes a fundamental frequency (e.g., 440 Hz) and those overtones (880 Hz, 1320 Hz, 1760 Hz, etc.)—a series of just intervals.
-These just intervals, due to their acoustic nature, are present in many contexts: everything from a blacksmith's hammer to a clock bell will naturally produce these intervals.
+These just intervals, due to their acoustic nature, are present in many contexts: such as plucked strings and the human voice.

 The waveform of such a tone (as pictured on an oscilloscope) is characterized by a shape that is complex compared to a simple (sine) waveform, but remains periodic.
-When two tones depart from exact integer ratios, the shape waveform becomes erratic—a phenomenon that may be described as destabilization.
-As the composite waveform becomes more erratic, the consonance of the interval also changes.
+As the ratios between the frequencies of two tones depart further from simple integer ratios, fewer harmonics coincide, and the shape of the composite waveform becomes less periodic.
+This 'rougher'-looking waveform may be perceived as having reduced consonance.

 Every interval created by two sustained tones creates a third tone, called a differential (or resultant) tone.
 This third tone is equal to the lower pitch subtracted from the higher pitch.
 This third tone then creates intervals with the original two tones, and the difference between these is called a second differential.
 Differentials are soft and difficult for the untrained ear to detect.
 Nevertheless, these relationships between differentials play a large role in determining which tunings create consonant sound.

-Temperament in music

-Tempering an interval involves the deliberate use of such minor adjustments (accepting the related destabilization) to enable musical possibilities that are impractical using just intonation.
-The most widely known example of this is the use of equal temperament to address problems of older temperaments, allowing for consistent tuning of keyboard and fretted instruments and enabling musical composition in, and modulation among, the various keys.
+Perceptual studies suggest that maximum roughness is perceived when the frequency of these differentials between harmonics lie at about a quarter of a 'critical bandwith', which varies with overall frequency.